Skip to content

 What helps

-- Support the transition itself.
+4. Support the transition itself.
 Because fog shares a root with the other menopausal symptoms, supporting the estrogen system can help across the board.
-Menopause Essentials is daily support for navigating the transition; if symptoms are significant, ask a clinician about hormone therapy.
+That estrogen-and-energy link is why Peri/Meno Essentials includes red clover isoflavones, plant compounds that preferentially engage ER-beta, one of the two estrogen receptor types found in the brain.
+For the ingredient-specific evidence on red clover and fog, see red clover and menopause brain fog.
+If symptoms are significant, ask a clinician about hormone therapy.

 When to see a clinician